mankyd/htmlmin/docs/quickstart.rst

                           put two of them: <!--!! comment -->.

     -s, --remove-empty-space
-                          When set, this removes empty space betwen tags in certain cases.
+                          When set, this removes empty space between tags in certain cases.
                           Specifically, it will remove empty space if and only if there a newline character occurs within the space.
 Thus, code like '<span>x</span> <span>y</span>' will be left alone, but code such as